exercism/javascript/docs/TESTS.md

 $ npm run test
 ```

-Be sure your code follows best practices and coding styles, as other users do, with ESLint, a tool to perform static analysis to your code.
+Be sure your code follows best practices and coding styles, as other users do, with ESLint, a tool to perform static analysis on your code.
 Sometimes, tools like this save you some time detecting typos or silly mistakes in your JavaScript code:

 ```bash